David Cassidy, '70s teen heartthrob, dies at age 67

 "David died surrounded by those he loved, with joy in his heart and free from the pain that had gripped him for so long.
 Thank you for the abundance and support you have shown him these many years," she said.

+Cassidy's nephew, Jack Cassidy, tweeted about his uncle's death, saying "I can't help but thank God for the joy that he brought to countless millions of people."

+My uncle David Cassidy has sadly passed away tonight... & in the process of mourning I can't help but thank God for the joy that he brought to countless millions of people!
+I don't think I'm alone in saying that we will all miss him.
+God Speed!— Jack Cassidy (@jackgcassidy) November 22, 2017

-Cassidy was born into the entertainment industry that made him a star.
+David Cassidy was born into the entertainment industry that made him a star.

 His father was famed actor and singer Jack Cassidy, and his mother was actress Evelyn Ward.